Stepan-coder/Python-VK-ORM/quanario/README.md

 ></p></details>
 ---
 ### message_extensions/carousel.py
 ><details><summary>Class `Carousel` - The main class for creating attachments of the `Carousel` type.
 The difference between the carousel and ordinary messages is its unusual appearance, the carousel consists of blocks (maximum 10 pcs.), each block has a title, description and picture.
-Subsequently, it is possible to attach to each block unique keyboard. !!!It is important that the number of buttons matches in all blocks!!!</summary><p>
+Subsequently, it is possible to attach to each block unique keyboard.
+It is important that the number of buttons matches in all blocks!!!</summary><p>
 >
 >* `count` - This property contains the number of elements in the carousel.
 >* `last_element` - This property contains the `last element` added to the `carousel`, thereby opening the possibility of its editing, for example, to change the description or change the photo.